 There is some foul language throughout and some implied sex scenes that will make this book recommended for mature audiences.

-I received a complimentary copy of this book from the publisher.
+I received a complimentary copy of this title from the publisher.
 The views and opinions expressed within are my own.